openbsd/xenocara/lib/mesa/docs/ci/docker.rst

 Docker CI
 =========

-For llvmpipe and swrast CI, we run tests in a container containing VK-GL-CTS, on the shared GitLab runners provided by `freedesktop
+For LLVMpipe and Softpipe CI, we run tests in a container containing VK-GL-CTS, on the shared GitLab runners provided by `freedesktop
 <http://freedesktop.org>`_